#Techshit Hype – #NothingNew

 The Importance of Words and Ideology

-Words shape our thoughts, and common understandings of these words are essential for coherent and effective communication.
+Words shape our thoughts, and common understandings of these words are essential for any coherent and effective communication.
 Ideologies form the basis of all thinking, whether unspoken and #mainstreaming or articulated and still minority.
-The challenge is to transition minority ideologies to the mainstreaming paths.
+The challenge is to #KISS transition minority ideologies to the mainstreaming paths.

-The Plan: Using Common Hashtags and Syndication
+There is a plan: Using Common Hashtags and Syndication

 To achieve this transition, we need to utilize common hashtags and syndication through platforms like #activertypub and #OMN (Open Media Network, looking for funding).
-This strategy creates a real-world mainstreaming challenge that remains resilient against co-optation by #fashionistas while still catering to their egos so they might embrace the needed change and challenge.
+This strategy creates a real-world mainstreaming challenge that remains resilient against co-optation by #fashionistas while still catering to their egos so they might acturly embrace the needed change and challenge.

 Actionable Steps

-• Common Hashtags: Identify Key Hashtags: Establish a set of common hashtags that encapsulate core principles and ideas.
+• Common Hashtags: Establish a set of common hashtags that encapsulate core principles and ideas.
 Examples include #4opens, #openweb, #DIY, #techchurn, and #activertypub etc.

 • Promote Usage: Encourage the use of these hashtags across social media and other communication platforms to create a unifying language and community.